 The Canada Foundation for Innovation (CFI) is pleased to participate in the Innovation Enhancement (IE) Grants component of the granting agencies’ College and Community Innovation (CCI) Program in order to foster partnerships between colleges and the private sector that will lead to business innovation at the local, regional and national levels.

-This joint initiative allows colleges to apply for a comprehensive funding package supporting both research costs (through the 11th competition of the five-year CCI-IE Grants) and research infrastructure (through the CFI’s new College-Industry Innovation Fund: Stream 2).
-A Call for Proposals for the new CFI College-Industry Innovation Fund (CIIF) is available on the CFI Web site.
+This joint initiative allows colleges to apply for a comprehensive funding package supporting both research costs (through the fourteenth competition of the five-year CCI-IE Grants) and research infrastructure (through the CFI’s new College-Industry Innovation Fund: Stream 2).
+A Call for Proposals for the CFI College-Industry Innovation Fund (CIIF) is available on the CFI website.

 All information submitted to the joint initiative by researchers, company and college employees, community members, reviewers and other individuals will be used to review applications and to administer and monitor awards.
 The three participating agencies—NSERC, the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Canadian Institutes of Health Research (CIHR)—and the CFI share the submitted information among themselves as required to manage the CCI–IE Grants.
 By signing and submitting their CCI-IE and CIIF applications to CFI and NSERC, researchers agree to this use and disclosure of their personal information.